Layla

 Layla Hybrid | 10 | 2.45 m/s² |

-The level of motion transfer on the Layla vs. Nectar mattresses is documented in the videos below.
+The level of motion transfer on each mattress is also documented in the videos below.

 Layla Hybrid